ayushrai-hub/ayush-work/README.md

 # 🌐 Ayush Rai – Portfolio Website

-A modern, dynamic, and interactive personal portfolio website built with **Next.js, Tailwind CSS, and Framer Motion**.
+A modern, dynamic, and interactive personal portfolio website built with **Vite React, Tailwind CSS, and Framer Motion**.

 The website showcases **professional experience, projects, skills, certifications, and achievements** while integrating animations, interactivity, and a CMS-driven backend for easy updates.